DRY-LAID NONWOVENS (Educational Research)

 |The Educational information in this section has been graciously donated to the Apparel Search Company by Professor Kermit Duckett.|

-and Hsu-Yeh Huang
+Xiao Gao and Hsu-Yeh Huang

-DRY-LAID NONWOVENS FROM STAPLE FIBERS
+DRY-LAID NONWOVENS FROM STAPLE Fibers

 These Fibers are long enough to be handled by conventional spinning equipment.
-The fibers are 1.2 to 20cm or longer, but not continuous.
+The Fibers are 1.2 to 20cm or longer, but not continuous.